 Shredded Red Cabbage

-Adjust rack to top position and preheat oven to 425 degrees.
-Wash and dry all produce.
-Cut potatoes into ½-inch-thick wedges.
+• Adjust rack to top position and preheat oven to 425 degrees.
+Wash and dry all produce. • Cut potatoes into ½-inch-thick wedges.
 Trim and thinly slice scallions, separating whites from greens; finely chop whites until you have 1 TBSP (2 TBSP for 4 servings).
 Finely chop chili.
-Trim, peel, and grate carrot on the largest holes of a box grater; add to a medium bowl.
+Trim, peel, and grate carrot on the largest holes of a box grater; place in a medium bowl.

-Toss potatoes on a baking sheet with a drizzle of oil, half the paprika, salt, and pepper.
-Roast on top rack until golden brown and crispy, 20-25 minutes.
-Meanwhile, in a small bowl, combine mayonnaise, mustard, scallion whites, 1 package sour cream (2 packages for 4 servings), 1 tsp vinegar (2 tsp for 4; you’ll use the rest in the next step), remaining paprika, and a pinch of chili to taste.
+• Toss potatoes on a baking sheet with a drizzle of oil, salt, and pepper. • Roast on top rack until golden brown and crispy, 20-25 minutes. • Meanwhile, in a small bowl, combine mayonnaise, mustard, chopped scallion whites, 1 package sour cream (2 packages for 4 servings), 1 tsp vinegar (2 tsp for 4), and a pinch of chili to taste.
+(You’ll use the rest of the sour cream and vinegar later.)
 Season with salt and pepper.
 Set aside.

-To bowl with carrot, add cabbage, 2 TBSP scallion greens (4 TBSP for 4 servings), 2 packages sour cream (4 packages for 4; you’ll use the rest later), 1½ tsp sugar (3 tsp for 4), and remaining vinegar.
+• To bowl with carrot, add cabbage, remaining vinegar, 2 TBSP scallion greens (4 TBSP for 4 servings), 2 packages sour cream (4 packages for 4), and 1½ tsp sugar (3 tsp for 4).
+(You’ll use the rest of the sour cream in the next step.)
 Season with a big pinch of salt and pepper; toss to combine.

-Heat a ⅓-inch layer of oil in a large, preferably nonstick, pan over medium-high heat.
-Once oil is hot enough that a pinch of breadcrumbs sizzles when added to the pan, add tilapia and cook until crust is golden and fish is cooked through, 2-3 minutes per side.
-(TIP: The smaller pieces will cook faster.)
-Transfer to a paper-towel-lined plate.
+• Heat a 1⁄3-inch layer of oil in a large, preferably nonstick, pan over medium high heat.
+Once oil is hot enough that a pinch of panko sizzles when added to the pan, add tilapia and cook until crust is golden and fish is cooked through, 2-3 minutes per side.
 (For 4 servings, fry fish in batches.)
+TIP: The smaller pieces will cook faster. • Transfer to a paper-towel-lined plate.

-Divide tilapia, slaw, and potatoes between plates.
+• Divide tilapia, slaw, and potatoes between plates.
 Serve with remoulade.
-For an extra kick, drizzle tilapia with hot sauce.
 Garnish with any remaining scallion greens.